contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

 You may notice in the code above that the root is no longer the root once it is assigned to its left or right node.
 In a binary search tree, you can call the find method with any node in the tree, and it will search that node and all of its children.
 This fact generally isn't useful, but it is good to understand it as you think about how binary search trees work.
-The node\_find method above can be converted to a recursive function.
+The node\_find method above can be converted to a recursive function (a function that calls itself).

 ```c
 node_t *node_find(char key, node_t *root) {